| | Tying

 To enlarge a photo simply

-click on the photo,
+click on the photo,then click the <BACK>

 button or <BACK